 Table of Contents

-If your pet appears sick within 4-10 hours after taking the worming tablet, it's likely that they are experiencing some mild reactions to the medication.
+If your pet appears to be unwell within 4-10 hours after taking a worming tablet or other worming treatment, it's likely that they are experiencing some mild reactions to the medication.
 These reactions can vary in intensity depending on the individual pet, the type of dewormer used, and their overall health.
-While these symptoms may be concerning, they typically subside on their own without causing any long-term harm.
+While these symptoms aren't pleasant for our pets, they almost always subside on their own after a short period of time.
+These symptoms are much less intense and short-lived than the discomfort and concern that can be brought on by a worm infestation.

 Nausea - Pets can experience a sense of queasiness or discomfort in the stomach.
-This might lead to decreased appetite or even vomiting.
+This might lead to decreased appetite or occasionally vomiting.

 Diarrhoea - Changes in stool consistency can occur as a result of deworming.
 This is usually temporary and resolves on its own.

-Drooling - Some pets might experience increased salivation, which could be a response to the medication's taste or texture.
+Drooling - Some pets might experience increased salivation, which could be a response to a wormer medication's taste or texture.

-Restlessness - Restlessness or unease might occur due to the discomfort caused by the medication's effects on internal parasites.
+Restlessness - Restlessness might occasionally occur as a medication gets to work on any internal parasites.

 While it can be unsettling to see your pet experience these side effects, there are steps you can take to help them feel more comfortable during this period:

 Offer Water - Ensure your pet has access to clean and fresh water at all times.
-Hydration is essential, especially if your pet is experiencing vomiting or diarrhoea - imagine how you’d feel!
+Hydration is essential, especially if your pet is unlucky enough to experience vomiting or diarrhoea.

 Monitor Food - If your pet's appetite is reduced, don't force them to eat.
 However, if they're willing to eat, offer small, bland meals to prevent further stomach upset.